 Adding your full address helps make this profile complete and ready to go if you’re chosen for a different job.
 It might be the best way to give yourself an edge over other job applicants if the company wants to fill the new position quickly.

 There are some drawbacks to adding your full address to your

 Here are some of them in detail:

 Some job openings posted online can be scams to collect people’s personal information.
 Having your home address out there, where everyone can easily access it, can put you at risk of a home invasion or identity theft.

-Puts You in the Risk of Location Bias and Discrimination
+Puts You at the Risk of Location Bias and Discrimination

-And with the current remote working conditions, certain employers can give you a lower salary offer if you live in a rural area.
+And with the current remote working conditions, certain employers can offer you a lower salary if you live in a rural area.
 So you may want to reconsider adding your full address in this case to avoid the biases some employers have.
-That said, you can also disregard this all together and hope you don’t get hired by a company with a bias to begin with.
+That said, you can also disregard this so you don’t get hired by a company with a bias.